-Started in January 2019, and directed by Adam Woolf, the DIEM Academy is a place for sackbut players, or indeed players of other renaissance/early baroque instruments from around the globe to meet, exchange ideas, inspire and become inspired.
+Directed by Adam Woolf, the DIEM Academy is a place for players of renaissance/early baroque instruments from around the globe to meet, exchange ideas, inspire and become inspired.
 Monthly weekend-meetings in San Sebastián provide the chance to work on various aspects of performance in a focused and open learning environment.
 Theory is put into practice with a combination of individual tuition and ensemble playing.
-Players of other 16th and 17th century instruments are also welcome to apply, remembering that the musical aims, skills, and of course, much of the repertoire of the Renaissance/Early Baroque periods were shared among good musicians of the time!

 Typically, students enrol for a course of three or six weekends at a time.
 Each weekend they receive two individual lessons as well as coached sackbut ensemble sessions.
 The participation of other musicians (continuo, cornettos, strings, singers) is encouraged on the third of each three weekends to allow for more extended ensemble playing.